dtolnay/proc-macro-hack/README.md

   macro input, use `#[proc_macro_hack(fake_call_site)]` on the re-export in your declaration crate. *Most macros won't need this.*

+- On compilers that are new enough to natively support proc macros in expression position, proc-macro-hack does not automatically use that support, since the hygiene can be subtly different between the two implementations.
+To opt in to compiling your macro to native `#[proc_macro]` on sufficiently new compilers, use `#[proc_macro_hack(only_hack_old_rustc)]` on the re-export in your declaration crate.

 [#10]: https://github.com/dtolnay/proc-macro-hack/issues/10
 [#20]: https://github.com/dtolnay/proc-macro-hack/issues/20
 [`proc-macro-nested`]: https://docs.rs/proc-macro-nested